ghsc-psm/Dynamic-Optimization-Routing/README.md

     Note: Once the virtual environment is created, the environment must be activated each time starting a new session.

+    Note: A conda environment can also be used if preferred.

 3. Install all requirements:
     - `pip install -r requirements.txt`
     - Go into the lib folder and install psm library: `pip install psm-X.X.X-py3-none-any.whl`